moonbrooke/nvim-vanilla/README.md

 # Vanilla Neovim

-A usable Neovim config with no plugins.
+A usable vanilla Neovim config with no additional plugins.

 Requires Neovim 0.11.2 or later.